rkuma183/wilsonmar.github.io/_posts/2017-09-23-terraform.md

 0. Edit file <strong>main.tf</strong>.
 Widen the screen width to avoid wrapping.

+   <a name="HCL"></a>

+   Both CloudFormation and Terraform work with JSON, but Terraform works with HCL (Hashicorp Configuratio Language) that is both human and machine friendly. https://github.com/hashicorp/hcl and described at https://www.terraform.io/docs/configuration/syntax.html

    <a target="_blank" href="https://www.terraform.io/docs/configuration/syntax.html">
    NOTE</a>: Terraform code is written in a declarative language called HCL (HashiCorp Configuration Language).
 It's less verbose than JSON and more concise than YML.